RNA-FRETools/MASH-FRET/docs/output-files/dat-hammy-traces.md

 # HaMMy trace files
 {: .no_toc }

-HaMMy trace files are ASCII files with the extension `_HaMMy.dat`.
+HaMMy trace files are ASCII files with the extension `.dat`.
 They are usually found in the main`/video_processing/intensities/traces_HaMMy` or main`/traces_processing/traces_HaMMy` analysis folder.

 ## Table of contents
 {: .no_toc .text-delta }